2025 TECH BRIEFS Create the Future Design Contest.

 aviation or for Drones propulsion.

-The Quasiturbine is a pistonless Rotary Machine
+The Quasiturbine Rotary is a pistonless Rotary Machine

 using a deformable rotor whose blades (sides) are hinged at the vertices.